Full Spring Tieguanyin with a classic balance floral & cream, rich engaging texture and sweet lingering aftertaste . . .

 Master Zhang‘s terraced tea fields are home to some of the highest elevation Tieguanyin in Anxi.
 The plants grow between thickets of wild flowers and mountain springs whose water makes the tea distinctively sweet.
 Our Early Spring harvest of this tea is potent and intense.
-This 2014 Spring harvest expresses classic Tieguanyin flavor profiles with a smoother, creamier and more balanced body.
+The classic spring harvest expresses a perfect Tieguanyin flavor profile with a smooth, creamy body and beautiful, engaging texture.

 Master Zhang’s Tieguanyin tea fields near Daping, Anxi